danielabar/meblog/src/markdown/activerecord-dependent-options.md

 Test log summary:

-* Similar to Scenario 7, when no dependent options are specified on the Author/has_many side of the relationship, trying to either `destroy` or `delete` an author with one or more books fails with `ActiveRecord::InvalidForeignKey - SQLite3::ConstraintException: FOREIGN KEY constraint failed`.
+* Similar to [Scenario 6](../activerecord-dependent-options/#6-belongs-to-destroy), when no dependent options are specified on the Author/has_many side of the relationship, trying to either `destroy` or `delete` an author with one or more books fails with `ActiveRecord::InvalidForeignKey - SQLite3::ConstraintException: FOREIGN KEY constraint failed`.
 * Calling `destroy` on a Book that belongs to an Author that only has that one book destroys the book (i.e. callbacks and SQL DELETE), and also deletes the Author (i.e. SQL DELETE, no callbacks).
 This is the effect of the `delete` option specified on Book.
 * Calling `destroy` on a Book that belongs to an Author that has other books as well first destroys the book, then attempts to SQL DELETE the author.
 This fails on a foreign key constraint, since the other books belonging to this Author are still in the database referencing it, and so the entire transaction is rolled back and nothing is removed.
 * Calling `delete` on a book invokes SQL DELETE on just that book, no other models are affected.